 - Wrap each mold/cup with plastic wrap.
 Snip the plastic wrap on top of molds with scissors and insert craft sticks into each mold/cup.
 Place in the freezer for a few hours until firm.

 - To remove the Popsicles from the molds/cups, run under hot water until they are easily released.

-For popsicle molds, I use these Tovolo Groovy Ice Pop Molds and paper cups.
+I use these Tovolo Groovy Ice Pop Molds and paper cups.